 One of the downsides of self driving is that you don’t have the benefit of an experienced guide who can find and point out wildlife in the national parks.
 However, you can hire a driver guide, or often a ranger from the national park to show you around.

 If you’re backpacking Uganda, then public transport is an option.
-Buses ply the roads of Uganda and tickets are affordable.
+Buses are plentiful and tickets are affordable.

 Keep in mind, however, that road conditions outside the major highways are generally poor, buses break down regularly and it’s impossible to get to and into the national parks on regular public transport.
-You can however, use public transport and then have your accommodation arrange tours around national parks.
+You can however, use public transport to get to your destination and then have your accommodation arrange tours around national parks.